CarlosACepeda/LiveDisplay/CONTRIBUTING.md

 Report bugs with detailed description and if you can, steps to reproduce them, and everything, so here I can find a solution as quick as possible, :)

+## Pull Requests
+* Fork the repo and make changes to the code.
+* Test your code and be sure it works.

 ## I want to help coding...

 You're more than welcome!
 Just fork the project and start coding and submitting PR's!